Champion Bumper Preview, Tips, Runners & Trends (Cheltenham Festival)

 What the expert says...

 Although it doesn't rule out many, if a runner did not win last time out then they are best ignored, the last renewal won by a runner who didn't win last time out was back in 1999!
-Ideally, you also want that win to have been in Ireland as the last eight all came into the race having won in Ireland, four of those at Leopardstown and only 5 of the last 20 didn't win Ireland last time out.
+Ideally, you also want that win to have been in Ireland as the last nine all came into the race having won in Ireland, five of those at Leopardstown and only 5 of the last 20 didn't win Ireland last time out.

 Andy Powell - Horse Racing Betting Expert - OLBG.com